La Durantaye, Quebec

 La Durantaye is a parish municipality in the Bellechasse Regional County Municipality in the Chaudière-Appalaches administrative region of Quebec.

-The municipality had a population of 722 in the Canada 2011 Census.
+The municipality had a population of 782 in the Canada 2021 Census.

+History

+The municipality, along with Saint-Michel-de-Bellechasse and Saint-Vallier, is located on the territory of the former fief of La Durantaye, granted in 1672 by Governor Frontenac to Olivier Morel de La Durantaye, then captain of the Carignan-Salières Regiment.
+The municipality was officially created in 1913 under the name of Saint-Gabriel-Archange.
+Three years later, the name was changed to La Durantaye.